 If finding free wifi is not your cup of tea, you can rent portable wifi or buy SIM Card if you’re in Japan for a short time.

 For portable wifi, you’ll need to pay per day, so it may be better to purchase a sim card if you need to use data for more than a week.

 Taxi in Japan is crazily expensive.

-The price for opening the door is around ¥650 to ¥800 ($6.5 to $8) depends on your location.
-As the opening fee will add up to the real fee, you may be broke before you reach the destination.
+The price for opening the door is around ¥650 to ¥800 ($6.5 to $8), depending on your location.
+As the opening fee will add up to the actual cost, you may be broke before reaching the destination.